 Properties of DAML

-Besides defining the formation process of a contract, the language takes care of encoding of ideas like contracts, rights, parties, authorization and obligations in that the developer only has to deal with the logic of their business; any heavy lifting relating to things like hashing, cryptography, and consensus protocols are abstracted away and handled by the runtime.
+Besides defining the formation process of a contract, the language takes care of encoding of ideas like contracts, rights, parties, authorization, and obligations in that the developer only has to deal with the logic of their business; any heavy lifting relating to things like hashing in cryptography, and consensus algorithms are abstracted away and handled by the runtime.

-On April 4 2019, Digital Asset, the firm behind DAML announced that the source code for the program would be freely available to all developers.
-This open sourcing of the project meant that financial institutions, healthcare providers, retailers, and other users of the language, would be able to use DAML to model and execute contracts through blockchain technology without fear of vendor lock-in.
+On April 4, 2019, Digital Asset, the firm behind DAML announced that the source code for the program would be freely available to all developers.
+This open-sourcing of the project meant that different parties would be able to use DAML to model and execute contracts through blockchain technology without fear of vendor lock-in.

 One shortcoming of publicly distributed ledgers is that every node on the platform can view the data that is present in the smart contracts.
 As such, peers that need to keep the details of their deal private find it impossible to transact over a public blockchain network.

 The combination of DAML and a private DLT platform provides a remedy for this case.
 Notably, the team behind this expressive language optimized DAML in that it works perfectly in a private execution environment.
 This is to say that information carried in the contracts stays private such that only authorized parties can access it.

-Readable by humans and machines
+Readable by Humans and Machines

 For instance, a lawyer can easily understand the meaning of a contract by reading and assessing the DAML encoding of that contract.
-At the same time, DAML provides the right degree of specificity for developers to compute important aspects of a contract like cash flow, profiles of customers and risk exposure.
+At the same time, DAML provides the right degree of specificity for developers to compute important aspects of a contract like cash flow, profiles of customers, and risk exposure.

 DAML works pretty much like all the other smart contract writing languages.
 In particular, the language works in two major levels where there is the language itself and the runtime.

 This provides the flexibility for DAML applications to be ported across platforms that deliver support for DAML.
 This is analogous to a JVM allowing Java applications to run unchanged on any platform that supports the JVM.

 After installation of the Software Development Kit (SDK), developers only need to run a few specific files so that the device can be in a position to support the operations.